BluejacketScott/regulations-bootstrap/README.md

 The nvm [nvm](https://github.com/creationix/nvm/blob/master/README.markdown)
 gives more detail about how to use nvm.
-For now, you can simply run the following (and add them to your shell's configuration file):
+For now, you can simply run the following (and add them to your shell's profile or run commands file):

 ```
 export NVM_DIR="$HOME/.nvm"